We recently helped a client with an exciting life transition.

 “Is what you discuss with a financial planner confidential?”

 When it comes to whether or not client-advisor confidentiality exists, the answer is: It depends.

 Of course, there are exceptions for CFP® Board imposed client confidentiality – such as in response to a proper legal process.
-If you’re interested in when you can’t expect confidentiality from your CERTIFIED FINANCIAL PLANNERTM professional, you can read about them here.
+If you’re interested in when you can’t expect confidentiality from your CERTIFIED FINANCIAL PLANNERTM Professional, you can read the Code of Ethics here.

 CERTIFIED FINANCIAL PLANNERTM Professional Client Confidentiality

 Jane’s company buyout didn’t check any of the boxes for an exception to client confidentiality under the CFP® Board Standards of Professional Conduct.